jnozzi/cocoadev.com/markdown/HowToCalliTunes.md

 ----

-You can use either General/AppleScript or General/AppleEvents.
-General/AppleScript is the easiest way to go in 10.2, but not 10.1.
+You can use either AppleScript or AppleEvents.
+AppleScript is the easiest way to go in 10.2, but not 10.1.
 You can do something like

  NSDictionary		*errorDict;
  NSAppleEventDescriptor 	*returnDescriptor;
- NSAppleScript 		*scriptObject = General/NSAppleScript alloc] initWithSource:
+ NSAppleScript 		*scriptObject = NSAppleScript alloc] initWithSource:
                                           @"tell application \"itunes\" \n playpause \n end tell"];

  NSLog(@"executing script");   returnDescriptor=[scriptObject executeAndReturnError: &errorDict];